Skip to Content

 Silky waterfall at Stony Brook State park before Lower Falls

-Dansville is about 50 miles south of Rochester and about 15 miles south of Conesus Lake, one of the eleven Finger Lakes in the region.
+Stony Brook is located only 3 miles or a 5 minute drive from Dansville in Livingston county within western New York.
+It’s about 50 miles south of Rochester and 15 miles south of Conesus Lake, one of the eleven Finger Lakes in the region.

-Let’s take a quick look at driving distances and times to Stony Brook State Park from nearby major cities as well as the closest airports to Stony Brook for you to consider if visiting from further afield.
+Let’s take a quick look at driving distances and times from nearby major cities as well as the closest airports to Stony Brook for you to consider if visiting from further afield.

 Stony Brook distance from nearby major cities: